brson/rustmax/README.md

 All libraries included as dependencies of the `rustx` crate are permissively licensed under Apache-2.0 or weaker (e.g. MIT).

+Tools installed by the `rustx` command may have other licenses.

 ## TODO